Chromatic quasisymmetric functions of the path graph: Abstract

 \section{Abstract}

 We show that the chromatic quasisymmetric function (CQF) of a labeled path graph on $n$ vertices is \emph{not} symmetric unless the labeling is the natural labeling $1, 2, ..., n$ or its reverse $n, ..., 2, 1$.
 We also show that the star graph $K_{1, n-1}$ with $n\geq 3$ has a nonsymmetric CQF for all labelings.
-Classifying all labeled trees with a symmetric CQF remains an open question.